 by Danyelle Wolfe Read

-God would give everyone a wonderful mate, however, sometimes the right people just aren’t doing their part and are either not ready or not even in place.
-We should not have to choose between walking in God’s Will and being married.
-But it’s a fallen world, and we often do.
-So don’t settle.
-Put God first in your life, even if it’s hard sometimes to stay single.
-That is the better thing, the one thing that really matters in our life on earth.
+Let’s face it, it’s a fallen world.
+A lot of things happen that aren’t of God.
+Why?
+Well for one thing, He has given free will to humans.
+Aside from the standard answer that God is preparing you for your mate, which has great merit, there is also the truth that sometimes the right people just aren’t doing their part and are either not ready or are out of sync.
+We should not have to choose between walking in God’s Will and being married, but sometimes we do!
+Please don’t settle.
+Put God first in your life, not only your faith but His will, even if it means staying single.
+Being His is the better thing, the one thing needful, the only thing that really matters in life on earth.

 There’s a constellation of good reading on the topic.
 Andrew Bartlett, John Gottman, Jimmy Evans, Alice Matthews, Marg Mowczko, even my own novels, depending on what perspective you require.
 These authors are well known and easy to find in an online search.
 If you need recommendations on which book or article to start with, feel free to contact me.